 Being an RTRS member means having an active contribution and impact on the aim to change the view towards responsible business.
 Soy cannot be left outside this logic, which is why it is important to make joint decisions that enable the production of socially responsible, economically feasible and environmentally sound soy.

 Becoming RTRS certified means creating solid relations with other members by endorsing a common cause.

-FoodChain ID Certification provides both RTRS Production and Chain of Custody Certification for soy producers and supply chain organisations, respectively.
+FoodChain ID Certification provides both RTRS Production and Chain of Custody Certification for soy producers and supply chain organizations, respectively.
 This helps meet the business needs and interests of each economic operator.

-If you’re an organisation seeking certification, a public consultation is opened two weeks before your audit date.
+If you’re an organization seeking certification, a public consultation is opened two weeks before your audit date.